MY SAC STATE 2.0

 Pay attention to class notes describing course prerequisites, session dates, etc. Note especially class notes 4 and 15, which mark distance education courses having special technology requirements.

 1. All international students must show proof of health insurance each semester to staff in the Office of Global Education, LSN 2304.
 Failure to do so will result in a hold on registration.

 2. International students must register for a full-time unit load.

 3. Students who wish to pay non-resident tuition and fees using

-the installment plan must go in person to Student Financial Services Center (SFSC), LSN-1001, to sign the appropriate agreement no later than five business days prior to your Registration Day.
+the installment plan must go in person to the Student Financial Services Center (SFSC), LSN 1001, to sign the appropriate agreement no later than five business days prior to your Registration Day.

 LATE REGISTRATION is for:

 1. Students who have registered but wish to add, drop, or swap courses.

 2. Students who need to enroll in more than the 17 units available in Priority Registration.

 4. Students who missed Priority Registration.